- Ancient Tree Inventory

 Local newspapers for the rest of Buckinghamshire:

-These are held at the Centre for Buckinghamshire Studies at Aylesbury.
+These are held at the Buckinghamshire Archives at Aylesbury.

 Local newspapers for the rest of the UK: